Ayhancan Güven

-Ayhancan Güven (born 2 January 1998) is a Turkish racing driver and a Porsche factory driver.
-He currently competes in the Deutsche Tourenwagen Masters, where he is the 2025 champion.
+Ayhancan Güven (/tr/, born 2 January 1998) is a Turkish racing driver and a Porsche factory driver, currently competing in the 2026 FIA World Endurance Championship for the Manthey Racing team.
+He has previously raced in the Deutsche Tourenwagen Masters (DTM), where he was crowned champion in the 2025 season.

-Born in 1998 in Istanbul, Ayhancan Güven was introduced to racing at four years old by his father, beginning his career with kart racing and later sim racing as a member of the sim racing team Coanda Esports.
+Born in 1998 in Istanbul, Güven was introduced to racing at four years old by his father, beginning his career with kart racing and later sim racing as a member of the sim racing team Coanda Esports.
 The success in these different categories helped him move up to GT Racing and Endurance racing.

 Career

 Güven finished the 2018 season of the Porsche Carrera Cup France as champion.
 He repeated as champion in the next season of the Porsche Carrera Cup France in 2019.
 Also in 2018 he won the FIA GT Nations Cup, representing his home country alongside Salih Yoluç.
 The event was the predecessor to the FIA Motorsport Games.